Antiviral properties of bacteriophages

 Downregulating NF-kappaB Activation

-Viruses have evolved strategies to exploit NF kappa B signaling, which regulates gene expression involved in immune responses.
+Viruses have evolved strategies to exploit NF kappa B signalling, which regulates gene expression involved in immune responses.
 This way helps viruses avoid mechanisms that can clear them from the host body.
-In fact, the activation of NF kappa B signaling is a prerequisite for some viral infections.
+In fact, the activation of NF kappa B signalling is a prerequisite for some viral infections.
 In contrast, phage does not cause significant activation of NF-kappa B in human endothelial and epithelial cells.
 Many researchers reported the ability of phages to prohibit the activation.
 Moreover, preincubation of these cells with phage abolishes (endothelium) or significantly reduces (epithelium) NF kappa B activation.

 Lysogenic Conversion and Immune Response